Ulnar neuropathy: Treatment

-Treatment for ulnar neuropathy can entail:

-NSAID (non-steroidal anti-inflammatory) medicines. there is also the option of a cortisone injection.
-Another possible option is splinting, to secure the elbow, a conservative procedure endorsed by some.
+Treatment for ulnar neuropathy can entail NSAIDs (non-steroidal anti-inflammatory drugs).
+Other options to surgery are a cortisone injection, and use of a splint, to secure the elbow, a conservative procedure endorsed by some.
 In cases where surgery is needed, cubital tunnel release, where the ligament of the cubital tunnel is cut, thereby alleviating pressure on nerve can be performed.

 Treatment for the common occurrence of ulnar neuropathy resulting from overuse, with no fractures or structural abnormalities, is treatment massage, ice, and anti-inflammatories.
 Specifically, deep tissue massage to the triceps, myofascial release for the upper arm connective tissue, and cross-fiber friction to the triceps tendon.

 Prognosis

-In terms of the prognosis of ulnar neuropathy early decompression of the nerve sees a return to normal ability (function), which should be immediate.
+In terms of the prognosis of ulnar neuropathy early nerve decompression sees a return to normal ability (function), which should be immediate.
 Severe cubital tunnel syndrome tends to have a faster recovery process in individuals below the age of 70, as opposed to those above such an age.
 Finally, revisional surgery for cubital tunnel syndrome does not result well for those individuals over 50 years of age.